-There is strong scientific consensus that a combination of forestry with agricultural crops and/or livestock, agroforestry systems can provide additional ecosystem services when compared with monoculture crop systems (Waldron et al. 2017; Sonwa et al. 2011, 2014, 2017; Charles et al. 2013).
-Agroforestry can enable sustainable intensification by allowing continuous production on the same unit of land with higher productivity without the need to use shifting agriculture systems to maintain crop yields (Nath et al. 2016).
-This is especially relevant where there is a regional requirement to find a balance between the demand for increased agricultural production and the protection of adjacent natural ecosystems such as primary and secondary forests (Mbow et al. 2014).
-For example, the use of agroforestry for perennial crops such as coffee and cocoa is increasingly promoted as offering a route to sustainable farming, with important climate change adaptation and mitigation co-benefits (Sonwa et al. 2001; Kroeger et al. 2017).
-Reported co-benefits of agroforestry in cocoa production include increased carbon sequestration in soils and biomass, improved water and nutrient use efficiency and the creation of a favourable micro-climate for crop production (Sonwa et al. 2017; Chia et al. 2016).
-Importantly, the maintenance of soil fertility using agroforestry has the potential to reduce the practice of shifting agriculture (of cocoa) which results in deforestation (Gockowski and Sonwa 2011).
-However, positive interactions within these systems can be ecosystem and/or species specific, but co-benefits such as increased resilience to extreme climate events, or improved soil fertility are not always observed (Blaser et al. 2017; Abdulai et al. 2018).
-These contrasting outcomes indicate the importance of field-scale research programmes to inform agroforestry system design, species selection and management practices (Sonwa et al. 2014).
+- 34 There is strong scientific consensus that a combination of forestry with agricultural crops and/or - 35 livestock, agroforestry systems can provide additional ecosystem services when compared with - monoculture crop systems (Waldron et al. 2017; Sonwa et al. 2011a, 2014, 2017; Charles et al. 2013). - 37 Agroforestry can enable sustainable intensification by allowing continuous production on the same unit - of land with higher productivity without the need to use shifting agriculture systems to maintain crop - 39 yields (Nath et al. 2016).
+This is especially relevant where there is a regional requirement to find a - balance between the demand for increased agricultural production and the protection of adjacent natural - ecosystems such as primary and secondary forests (Mbow et al. 2014).
+For example, the use of - 42 agroforestry for perennial crops such as coffee and cocoa are increasingly promoted as offering a route - 43 to sustainable farming with important climate change adaptation and mitigation co-benefits (Sonwa et - al. 2001; Kroeger et al. 2017).
+Reported co-benefits of agroforestry in cocoa production include - increased carbon sequestration in soils and biomass, improved water and nutrient use efficiency and the - 46 creation of a favourable micro-climate for crop production (Sonwa et al. 2017; Chia et al. 2016). - 47 Importantly, the maintenance of soil fertility using agroforestry has the potential to reduce the practice - of shifting-agriculture (of cocoa) which results in deforestation (Gockowski and Sonwa 2011).

-Despite the many proven benefits, adoption of agroforestry has been low and slow (Toth et al. 2017; Pattanayak et al. 2003; Jerneck and Olsson 2014).
-There are several reasons for the slow uptake, but the perception of risks and the time lag between adoption and realisation of benefits are often important (Pattanayak et al. 2003; Mercer 2004; Jerneck and Olsson 2013).
+- 1 However, positive interactions within these systems can be ecosystem and/or species specific, but co- - 2 benefits such as increased resilience to extreme climate events, or improved soil fertility are not always - 3 observed (Blaser et al. 2017; Abdulai et al. 2018).
+These contrasting outcomes indicate the importance - 4 of field scale research programs to inform agroforestry system design, species selection and - 5 management practices (Sonwa et al. 2014). - 6 Despite the many proven benefits, adoption of agroforestry has been low and slow (Toth et al. 2017; - National Research Centre for Agroforestry et al. 1999; Pattanayak et al. 2003; Jerneck and Olsson - 8 2014).
+There are several reasons for the slow uptake, but the perception of risks and the time lag between - 9 adoption and realisation of benefits are often important (Pattanayak et al. 2003; Mercer 2004; Jerneck - 10 and Olsson 2013).

-An important question for agroforestry is whether it supports poverty alleviation, or if it favours comparatively affluent households.
-Experiences from India suggest that the overall adoption is low, with a differential between rich and poor households.
-Brockington el al. (2016), studied agroforestry adoption over many years in South India and found that, overall, only 18% of the households adopted agroforestry.
-However, among the relatively rich households who adopted agroforestry, 97% were still practising it after six to eight years, and some had expanded their operations.
-Similar results were obtained in Western Kenya, where food-secure households were much more willing to adopt agroforestry than food-insecure households (Jerneck and Olsson 2013, 2014).
-Other experiences from Sub-Saharan Africa illustrate the difficulties (such as local institutional support) of having a continued engagement of communities in agroforestry (Noordin et al. 2001; Matata et al. 2013; Meijer et al. 2015).
+- An important question for agroforestry is whether it supports poverty alleviation, or if it favours - comparatively affluent households.
+Experiences from India suggest that the overall adoption is (s)low - and differential between rich and poor households.
+Brockington et al. (2016), studied agroforestry - adoption over many years in South India, they found that overall only 18% of the households adopted - agroforestry but among the relatively rich households who adopted agroforestry, 97% of them were still - practicing it after 6-8 years and some had expanded their operations.
+Similar results were obtained in - Western Kenya, that food secure households were much more willing to adopt agroforestry than food - western Kenya, that rood see the households were much more wining to adopt agrorocestry than rood insecure households (Jerneck and Olsson 2013, 2014).
+Other experiences from sub-Saharan Africa - illustrate the difficulties (such as local institutional support) of having a continued engagement of - 20 communities in agroforestry (Noordin et al. 2001; Matata et al. 2013; Meijer et al. 2015).

-4.8.1.4 Crop-livestock interaction as an approach to managing land degradation
+4.9.1.4 Crop-livestock interaction as an approach to manage land degradation